a-rashid-saaka/Active-Directory-user-creation/README.md

-<h1 align="center"> Active Directory Doamin User Generation </h1>
+<h1 align="center"> Active Directory Bulk User Account Creation </h1>
 <p align="center">
 <img src="https://i.imgur.com/pU5A58S.png" alt="Microsoft Active Directory Logo"/>
 </p>

-<p>Welcome to the "Active Directory Domain User Generation" project.
-In this project, we will develop user accounts using a PowerShell script.
+<p>Welcome to the "Active Directory Bulk User Account Creation" project.
+In this project, we will create user accounts using a PowerShell script.
 This script will help organize and populate our domain with user profiles, preparing us for future simulated scenarios. </p>

 <h2>Prerequisites</h2>